-With the beginning of a new year, a lot of people make reset their goals, many of them are based on health and fitness.
+With the beginning of a new year, like a lot of people we reset our goals.
+Often based on health and dreams.
 Whatever your dreams and ambitions are, without good health nothing can be accomplished.

 This is one good reason to make fitness top of your list.
 Get out to the gym, download that fitness app, take care of your body, the way you take care of your best friend.

 Personally I started going to the gym on regular bases not because of fitness reasons, but because I had to get my knee fixed after a silly ski accident.
 After a few months of healing exercises with my personal trainer Nathan Schmid at the Club 360, I was hooked on exercising.
 It’s like anything.
 The more we do it, the more your body wants it.
 It feels good.
 Set your habits on the right path, and you set yourself on the road of health and success with your happiness as your drive.

 I am eager to bring you my fitness coach closer, to inspire you too, to new fitness resolutions introducing this high end fitness studio run by a bunch of over qualified fitness addicts who always have a smile on their face, making you feel at ease at all times at Club 360.

 Can you tell us a bit about yourself?